Skip to main content

 How is psychological testing different from psychological assessment?

 The terms are often used interchangeably, and that's reasonable.
-Strictly: testing refers to administering specific standardized instruments (like the PAI or WAIS-5), while assessment refers to the broader integrative process — clinical interview, history, testing, scoring, interpretation, and the written report.
+Strictly: testing refers to administering specific standardized instruments, while assessment refers to the broader integrative process — clinical interview, history, testing, scoring, interpretation, and the written report.
 A good evaluation always includes both.
 Deeper dive on the science of personality testing.

 Where are you located?